5hubham5ingh/WallWiz/README.md

 ## Wallpaper Repositories

-If you have a wallpaper collection hosted elsewhere, please add it to this list.
+If you have a wallpaper collection github repo then you can add it to this list for others to find.

 1. [**Aesthetic Wallpapers by D3Ext**](https://github.com/D3Ext/aesthetic-wallpapers)
 2. [**Aesthetic Wallpapers by ronit18**](https://github.com/ronit18/Asthetic-Wallpapers)